 - Agile coach and DevOps architect come from IT lines

 Bringing capability leaders and product managers on the table from the business is the foremost step to initiate continuous collaboration.

 An organization with a product mindset starts to fund products incrementally and iteratively.
 It provides flexibility that enables experimentation and allows the team to adapt to changes in business priorities.
 The built-team ensures that the organization is allocating funding responsibly to steer the agility and innovation to achieve strategic objectives.

-Instead of prolonged approval processes that stretch the time to market, which is a routine in case of a project-centric approach, you can shift funding and balance capacity across initiatives through providing visibility into performance, connecting strategy to delivery.
+Instead of prolonged approval processes that stretch the time to market, which is a routine in a project-centric approach, you can shift funding and balance capacity across initiatives by providing visibility into performance and connecting strategy to delivery.

 3. The Shift from Focusing on Data

-In today’s dynamic and ever-evolving digital world, where the usage of data is increasing daily, the role of chief data officer (CDO) should be to shift their focus from data and analytics projects to steering a product-centric organization.
-This new CDO with the new role of driving product-mindest of an organization can be called CDO 4.0, as advised by the Gartner research report.
+In today’s dynamic and ever-evolving digital world, where data usage is increasing daily, the role of chief data officer (CDO) should be to shift their focus from data and analytics projects to steering a product-centric organization.
+This new CDO with the new role of adopting the product-mindset for an organization can be called CDO 4.0, as advised by the Gartner research report.